-Melissa LaCelle (she/her/hers) earned her Psy.D. from Nova Southeastern University and completed her postdoctoral fellowship here at AMHR, dividing her time between two teams: Aurora Center for Life Skills (ACLS) and Community Living Program (CLP).
+Melissa LaCelle (she/her/hers) earned her Psy.D. from Nova Southeastern University and completed her postdoctoral fellowship here at AMHR, dividing her time between two teams: Autism & I/DD Counseling Center - Adult and Community Living Program (CLP).
 Dr. LaCelle transitioned to staff psychologist on both teams for which she also supervises predoctoral interns and externs.
 Dr. LaCelle's professional interests include serious and persistent mental illness, complex trauma, intellectual/developmental disabilities, and multicultural issues.
 She is an animal enthusiast (ready to meet your dogs anytime) and loves anything outdoors, especially when that involves sunshine.
 Her corgi Pepper accompanies her on as many adventures as possible, the best kind of self-care.